 If you change the DNS registrars, there are no additional configuration tasks in Azure AD.
 You can continue using the domain name with Azure AD without interruption.
 If you use your custom domain name with Microsoft 365, Intune, or other services that rely on custom domain names in Azure AD, see the documentation for those services.

 Delete a custom domain name

 You can delete a custom domain name from your Azure AD if your organization no longer uses that domain name, or if you need to use that domain name with another Azure AD.

-To delete a custom domain name, you must first ensure that no resources in your directory rely on the domain name.
-You can't delete a domain name from your directory if:
+To delete a custom domain name, you must first ensure that no resources in your organization rely on the domain name.
+You can't delete a domain name from your organization if:

 - Any user has a user name, email address, or proxy address that includes the domain name.